pini72/HA-whatsapp-bot/README.md

 ## FAQ

 ### Q: What languages are supported?
 **A:** All languages!
 The bot automatically detects the language of your message and responds in the same language.
-Works best with Google Gemini, OpenAI, or Claude agents.

-### Q: Can I force a specific language?
-**A:** The bot responds in the language you use.
-If you want to force a language, you can add a note in your message like "please respond in English" or just write in that language.

-### Q: Does this work with Home Assistant's default agent?
-**A:** Yes, but the default Home Assistant agent primarily responds in English.
-For best multilingual support, use Google Gemini, OpenAI, or Claude.

 ### Q: Can I use this with multiple Green API instances?
 **A:** Yes, create separate automations for each instance with different webhook IDs.